18. R Without Training Wheels: A Bridge from Tidyverse to Base R

 4 Debugging a broken pipeline with base inspection

-When a pipeline fails, use a simple triage pattern:
+When a pipeline fails, use this triage pattern:

 - Inspect the object (